Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

-- Shonen (big emotions, battles, growth arcs)
+- Shonen: big emotions, battles, and growth arcs.

 Anime Genre Guide

-16Seinen Anime (Young Adult Men)
+Seinen Anime (Young Adult Men)

 Common examples: